AckerlyXu/heima/articles/sql-database/sql-database-connect-query-python.md

 - You have installed Python and related software for your operating system.

     - **MacOS**: Install Homebrew and Python, install the ODBC driver and SQLCMD, and then install the Python Driver for SQL Server.
-See [Step 1.2, 1.3, and 2.1](https://www.microsoft.com/sql-server/developer-get-started/Python/mac/).
+See [Steps 1.2, 1.3, and 2.1](https://www.microsoft.com/sql-server/developer-get-started/python/mac/).
     - **Ubuntu**:  Install Python and other required packages, and then install the Python Driver for SQL Server.
-See [Step 1.2 and 2.1](https://www.microsoft.com/sql-server/developer-get-started/node/ubuntu/).
+See [Steps 1.2, 1.3, and 2.1](https://www.microsoft.com/sql-server/developer-get-started/python/ubuntu/).
     - **Windows**: Install the newest version of Python (environment variable is now configured for you), install the ODBC driver and SQLCMD, and then install the Python Driver for SQL Server.
-See [Step 1.2, 1.3, and 2.1](https://www.microsoft.com/sql-server/developer-get-started/node/windows/).
+See [Step 1.2, 1.3, and 2.1](https://www.microsoft.com/sql-server/developer-get-started/python/windows/).

 ## SQL server connection information